 - 1. 3 hours maximum reading it.
 Read selectively so that you understand the main arguments and position of its author.
 Read actively: take notes in your sketchbook. - 2.
 Choose one key concept from the reading (e.g. taken from the subheadings like horizontalism, timebanking, New Public Management, behaviour change etc.) that you can see actually working in practice an example, in other words.
+This should preferably be your own example, not one already provided in the text.
 Create an A4 summary illustrating this relationship between the concept and the example, thinking about how design is operating in it.
 Think critically about the drawbacks of or hindrances to the concept.

 Your A4 summary should be uploaded in Assignments on MyCourses.
-It will then be made available to your peer students on the course.
 But bring a printed version to the class as well.